NMC-CRS/semantic-segmentation-of-historical-terraces-on-public-lands/README.md

 It calls the `set_lr_parameters.py` script to set the learning rate of the model parameters that will learn to a starting rate of 0.001 and set learning rate of the frozen parameters to 0.
 It also calls the `loss-functions.py` script which defines the loss function used to improve training.

-When all of these pre-processing steps are done, the script created a ***filename*** variable and prints it to the Console.
+When all of these pre-processing steps are done, the script creates a ***filename*** variable and prints it to the Console.
 This variable holds the name that will be used to save weights if necessary, as well as to create prediction maps in the 3rd step of the workflow.
 This name holds a lot of information in a specific order, which can be automatically parsed:

 `UNet_{backbone}_{n_epochs}ep_{buffer_size}m_{loss_fun}_{batch_size}bs_{lr_type}_{vis1}_{vis2}_{vis3}_{threshold}Thresh_{im_size}_{time_stamp}`